-The 2007 Wrangler was plagued by issues on multiple fronts.
-Not only were there 10 recalls that affected millions of Wranglers, but this model year had issues ranging from its steering to its fuel system.
+The 2007 Jeep Wrangler experienced issues on multiple fronts.
+In addition to facing 10 recalls affecting millions of Wranglers, this model year had problems ranging from its steering to the fuel system.

-The National Highway Traffic Safety Administration, or NHTSA, reported that steering problems were the most frequent issue that this model year of Wranglers faced.
-The NHTSA also reported a lot of airbag issues, and the airbags were also the source of one of the major recalls that Jeep had to do.
+The National Highway Traffic Safety Administration reported that steering problems were the most frequent issue this model year faced.
+The NHTSA also noted many airbag issues.
+In fact, the airbags were the source of a major recall.

-The 2008 Jeep Wrangler failed to fix these issues
+The 2008 model failed to fix the issues

-However, the worst issue for the 2008 model was a total failure of the TIPM, the Totally Integrated Power Module.
-Repairing the TIPM set the owners back about $960 and it was a very frequent problem.
+However, the worst issue for the 2008 model was a Totally Integrated Power Module (TIPM) failure.
+Repairing the TIPM set owners back about $960, and it was a frequent problem.

 The 2012 Jeep Wrangler was voted the worst model year

-Similar to the older models, issues with the airbags were the main culprit.
-However, a new issue with this model’s airbags also caused another airbag-related recall that affected millions of cars.
+As with the older models, issues with the airbags were the main culprit.
+However, a new issue with the 2012 Jeep Wrangler’s airbags also caused another recall that affected millions of vehicles.

-Unlike the other models, the Death Wobble isn’t as common in the 2012 Wrangler.
-However, it still suffers from a lot of issues that the 2007 and 2008 models suffer from.
+The death wobble isn’t as common in the 2012 Jeep Wrangler.
+However, the 2012 model still experiences many of the same issues as the 2007 and 2008 models.

 For example, its TIPM was also prone to failure, and repairing it costs an average of $1,300.
 Furthermore, a common engine problem forced many drivers to cough up $4,400 for a total replacement.

-A lot of drivers also had heater issues, which required about $1,000 to fix.
-A lot of these issues were occurring with relatively new Wranglers too.
-And on top of that, the NHTSA reported a lot of drivetrain problems that affected very new cars.
+Many owners also had heater issues, requiring about $1,000 to fix.
+A lot of these issues occurred with relatively new Wranglers too.
+And on top of that, the NHTSA reported numerous drivetrain problems that affected new models.

-It’s important to keep in mind that every vehicle is different and overall the Jeep Wrangler is one of the most popular and reliable cars on the road.
-Just make sure to do your research and know the signs of trouble when looking at older models.
+It’s important to keep in mind that every vehicle is different, and overall, the Jeep Wrangler has enjoyed high owner satisfaction.
+But be sure to do your research and know the signs of trouble when looking at older models.